 In the 1930s, construction of a pipeline corridor through the Quindaro townsite damaged or destroyed the remains of Quindaro’s historic storage warehouses along Levee Street and the commercial structures at the intersection of Main Street and Kanzas Avenue.

 The Great Depression reduced available financial support for the university, at a time when it was facing increasing competition to attract students.
 The state legislature began to lose confidence in the management of the institution and debated revoking its financial support and accreditation.
 The African Methodist Episcopal Church withdrew support in 1933, which also negatively impacted enrollment and monetary contributions.

-After the United States entered World War II, the draft further diminished enrollment at Western University.
+After the United States entered World War II in 1941, the draft further diminished enrollment at Western University.
 The six women of the 1943 high school class were the final graduates of the college.
 After 78 years of providing a four-year education to African American students, the school was officially closed in 1944 and was legally dissolved in 1948.

 In 1949, an article in the Kansas City Times observed that the Steiner and Zehntner brewery was “virtually the only remaining structure” in Quindaro, stating, “all other buildings are lost from sight and are overgrown with trees and brush.”

 Quindaro’s post office closed for good in March 1954.